-Body of girl found in river believed to be that of 2-year-old lost in Pennsylvania flash flooding
+Body of girl found in river believed to be that of 2-year-old lost in Pennsylvania flash flood

 WASHINGTON CROSSING, Pa.
-(AP) — The body of a young girl was recovered Friday in the Delaware River and was believed to be a 2-year-old who was one of two children swept away from their family’s vehicle by a flash flood, authorities said.
+(AP) — The body of a young girl was recovered Friday in the Delaware River and was believed to be a 2-year-old who was one of two children swept away from their family’s vehicle by a flash flood last weekend, authorities said.

-The body was found in the early evening near a Philadelphia wastewater treatment plant about 30 miles (50 kilometers) from where Matilda Sheils was carried away Saturday, authorities said in a nighttime news conference.
+The body was found in the early evening near a Philadelphia wastewater treatment plant about 30 miles (50 kilometers) from where Matilda Sheils was carried away, authorities said in a nighttime news conference.

 By physical description, authorities believe the body to be Matilda’s.
 The Philadelphia coroner will conduct an autopsy Saturday.